Severe periodontal disease. Notice

-Periodontal disease is an infectious inflammatory and typically progressive disease process.
+Periodontal disease is an infectious inflammatory, and typically a progressive disease process.
 Diagnosis (staging) is based on dental radiographs and periodontal probing.
 There are four stages:

 Stage 2; 0-25% bone loss, Periodontal probing demonstrates furcation

-Stage 3; 25-50% bone loss, probing demonstrated deeper furcation
+Stage 3; 25-50% bone loss, probing demonstrates deeper furcation

-Stage 4; 50% or more bone loss and probing demonstrated deeper
+Stage 4; 50% or more bone loss and probing demonstrates deeper

 furcation exposure (F-3).